 6. University of Bristol Botanic Gardens

-These botanical gardens in Stoke Bishop offer plenty of places to roam with your date or loved one on foot.
+With over 4,500 plant species within the five-acre site, University of Bristol Botanic Gardens might be the most magical location in the city.
+These gardens in Stoke Bishop offer plenty of places to roam with your date and such much to discover – excitement like this always get the butterflies flapping.
 You can watch the wildlife in each of various temperature zones, including the sub tropical zone featuring orchids, or chill together in the outdoor gardens surrounded by gorgeous flowers, either way these botanical gardens are rather dreamy.

 7. Arnos Vale Cemetery

 Ok, hear us out here.
 We know cemeteries don’t exactly scream romance but Arnos Vale is a pretty unique cemetery.
 It is internationally recognised as one of Britain’s best examples of a Victorian garden cemetery, set in a leafy 45-acre Arcadian landscape dotted with classical buildings, historic monuments, sweeping carriage drives and leafy walks lined with wildflowers.
 As you wander through this cemetery you’ll feel like you’re in a period drama of some sort, and we know there isn’t a shortage of romance in those programmes and films.